Joe7x/StableDiffusionTelegramBot/README.md

 Automatically installs protogen x3.4.

-# Better for more control but does take a long time to download all:
+# Better for more control but does take more time to download all:

 Create new folder "models" in same directory as main.py and conf.json.